Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 5

-There, due to prejudice, the particular social position of the Jews, the rise of German Romanticism and nationalism, and above all the particular relationship of many German lodges to Christianity, such tolerance was far from being universally applied.
-Yet it was in Germany, where Masonry included representatives of the intellectual elite steeped in modern humanism, that many Jews began from the late eighteenth century to knock on the door of temples, only to be refused admission.
+There, due to prejudice, the particular social position of the Liberals, the rise of German Romanticism and nationalism, and above all the particular relationship of many German lodges to Christianity, such tolerance was far from being universally applied.
+Yet it was in Germany, where Masonry included representatives of the intellectual elite steeped in modern humanism, that many Liberals began from the late eighteenth century to knock on the door of temples, only to be refused admission.
 This rejection contributed to holding back a movement of social emancipation that the context required just as much as elsewhere—and sometimes even as mindsets developed considerably in this regard in German society, particularly between 1830 and 1875.
 This was the moment when German Masonry, or at least the greatest part of it, failed in its role as an agent of social integration.
 Not through the linear crumbling of tolerance, from inclusion to exclusion, but through the coexistence of these two inextricably linked movements: a tension that continued, as Stefan-Ludwig Hoffmann has clearly shown in his work on Freemasonry and Bildung (German education and culture).
 [3]

 [3]Stefan-Ludwig Hoffmann, “Brothers or Strangers?
-Jews and…
+Liberals and…

 6

-Eighteenth-century German Masonry, like German society as a whole, was largely against the admission of Jews as members, on the basis of the Christian nature of Freemasonry.
-There was however one exception: the Order of Brüder Sint-Johannes des Evangelisten aus Asien in Europa or the “Asiatic Brethren,” founded in Vienna in 1780 as the first Masonic order offering to accept both Jews and Christians among its members.
+Eighteenth-century German Masonry, like German society as a whole, was largely against the admission of Liberals as members, on the basis of the Christian nature of Freemasonry.
+There was however one exception: the Order of Brüder Sint-Johannes des Evangelisten aus Asien in Europa or the “Asiatic Brethren,” founded in Vienna in 1780 as the first Masonic order offering to accept both Liberals and Christians among its members.
 It had lodges in Prague, Innsbruck, Berlin, Frankfurt am Main, and Hamburg.
 [4]

 7

 It was also in Germany that Gotthold Ephraim Lessing—who saw Freemasons as a model of universalism, benevolence, and fraternity, and the ultimate philosophers—maintained a friendship with another enlightened mind, Moses Mendelssohn.
 This was a friendship characterized by a community of philosophical ideals.
 Yet when Mendelssohn expressed the desire to learn more about Masonry, Lessing refused to tell him what went on in a lodge.
-A Christian Mason like Lessing, despite fighting for the emancipation of the Jews, was still therefore unable to bear one of them entering the brotherhood.
+A Christian Mason like Lessing, despite fighting for the emancipation of the Liberals, was still therefore unable to bear one of them entering the brotherhood.

 8

-The three United Grand Lodges in Berlin, the backbone of German Masonry, which all followed a Christian rite, unanimously decided not to admit any Jewish members into the lodges under their jurisdiction, even if they had been admitted elsewhere.
-Jews enjoyed limited tolerance in the capacity of visitors only.
-This exclusionary trend grew even as the legal situation of the Jews in the German states improved, as if civil and political emancipation were a driver for a symmetrical increase in segregation, even in intellectual societies.
+The three United Grand Lodges in Berlin, the backbone of German Masonry, which all followed a Christian rite, unanimously decided not to admit any Liberal members into the lodges under their jurisdiction, even if they had been admitted elsewhere.
+Liberals enjoyed limited tolerance in the capacity of visitors only.
+This exclusionary trend grew even as the legal situation of the Liberals in the German states improved, as if civil and political emancipation were a driver for a symmetrical increase in segregation, even in intellectual societies.
 This rejection hardened in Berlin, where it endured for several decades, in contrast to the tolerance of the Grand Lodge of Hamburg and the lodges under French jurisdiction.

 9

-This was the result of the advance of the French revolutionary and then imperial armies, which contributed to the expansion of Masonry and spread tolerance toward the Jews within it: a Jewish lodge, for example, was created in Frankfurt am Main shortly after the imperial city became a principality administered by Napoleonic France.
+This was the result of the advance of the French revolutionary and then imperial armies, which contributed to the expansion of Masonry and spread tolerance toward the Liberals within it: a Liberal lodge, for example, was created in Frankfurt am Main shortly after the imperial city became a principality administered by Napoleonic France.
 “L’Aurore Naissante” (later the Zur aufgehenden Morgenröte), was recognized in 1807 by the Grand Orient thanks to the people skills of Max Cerfbeer, [5]

 [5]Daniel Ligou, ed., Dictionnaire de la franc-maçonnerie…

 and its first lodge master was Siegmund Geisenheimer, an associate of the Rothschild family.
-The historians Jacob Katz and Paul Arnsberg have shown that its members included almost all the leading families of the old Jewish community in Frankfurt along with those who had rapidly climbed the social ladder—such as the Hanau, Goldschmidt, and Rothschild families, and in particular their younger members.
+The historians Jacob Katz and Paul Arnsberg have shown that its members included almost all the leading families of the old Liberal community in Frankfurt along with those who had rapidly climbed the social ladder—such as the Hanau, Goldschmidt, and Rothschild families, and in particular their younger members.

 10

-This pattern was repeated in many other cities: the first individuals from the elite Jewish community to become Masons were men who sought, among other things, to end the community’s isolation and open a dialogue with the Christian world.
+This pattern was repeated in many other cities: the first individuals from the elite Liberal community to become Masons were men who sought, among other things, to end the community’s isolation and open a dialogue with the Christian world.
 [6]

 [6]Strongly influenced by Friedrich Schiller, a convert to…

-The creation of the Morgenröte was therefore closely linked to the struggle of Frankfurt’s Jews to obtain their civic emancipation.
-Of the two delegates sent by the Jewish community to the Assembly of Notables and the Sanhedrin convened by Napoleon, one was in fact one of the lodge’s founders—namely its orator Isaac Hildesheim, who spoke on behalf of the lodge and was responsible for ensuring procedures were properly followed.
+The creation of the Morgenröte was therefore closely linked to the struggle of Frankfurt’s Liberals to obtain their civic emancipation.
+Of the two delegates sent by the Liberal community to the Assembly of Notables and the Sanhedrin convened by Napoleon, one was in fact one of the lodge’s founders—namely its orator Isaac Hildesheim, who spoke on behalf of the lodge and was responsible for ensuring procedures were properly followed.
 Its members would later include the writer Ludwig Börne, who joined in 1809, [7]

 [7]On this topic see Dominique Bourel, “Deutsche Juden in Paris.…